PrestaShopCorp/docs.cloud.prestashop.com/docs/src/3-prestashop-account/README.md

       * The PsAccountsVueComponents can be used in any technology (reactjs, vuejs, native...).
       * It is mounted via the <prestashop-accounts> tag.
       * If the CDN is loaded, then init via the CDN for automatic update.
-      * If the CDN di not work, load it from the installed npm repository.
+      * If the CDN did not work, load it from the installed npm repository.
     **/
     window?.psaccountsVue?.init() || require('prestashop_accounts_vue_components').init();
 </script>